 Infectious Diseases

-Nuclear technology saves lives in innovative ways to combat deadly infectious diseases in Canada and around the world.
-In doing so, the nuclear industry has shown its extensive expertise and an ability to adapt quickly to fast-spreading microbes.
+Nuclear technology saves lives in innovative ways to combat deadly infectious diseases in Canada and worldwide.
+In doing so, the nuclear industry has demonstrated its extensive expertise and ability to adapt quickly to rapidly spreading microbes.

 COVID-19 is a highly contagious virus that created a global pandemic.
 It spread internationally in 2020, infecting millions and killing hundreds of thousands.
 The Canadian nuclear industry helped fight this global problem: